tyyoonlab-snu/PPI-Landscape-2025/README.md

 ## Data Availability

+`data/demo_library_measurements.csv` contains the processed measurements for the adalimumab HCDR2/HCDR3 combinatorial library analysed in the manuscript, including densMAP coordinates, normalized occupancy and expression metrics with replicate standard deviations, ProteinMPNN compatibility scores, local fitness statistics, and topographical class assignments.

+`data/demo_image_root/` provides example single-molecule image stacks illustrating the folder structure expected by the MATLAB analysis GUI.

-Representative processed datasets for demo purposes are provided in `data/`.
-Raw image stacks and the full experimental dataset are available from the corresponding author upon reasonable request.
+Raw image stacks for the full dataset are available from the corresponding author upon reasonable request.

 ---